Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

-Let’s start by taking a look at different names of the places where you can get your hair cut.
+Let’s start by taking a look at the various names of the places where you can get your haircut in China.

-There are so many hair salons around – you can easily find them by colorful poles 💈, or just simply type 理发店 (lǐfàdiàn) on your Baidu Map.
+There are so many hair salons around you can easily find them by spotting colorful poles 💈 or just simply search for 理发店 (lǐfàdiàn) on your Baidu Map.
+A barbershop (理发店 lǐfàdiàn) is a place where you primarily go for haircuts and basic services like shaving or trimming.

 理发店